 [2:195] And you shall spend (wa-anfiquu) in the cause of God, and do not throw yourselves with your hands into destruction.
-And do good; indeed, God loves those who do the good works (al-muh’sineen).
+And do good; indeed, God loves the good-doers (al-muh’sineen).

 [2:215] They ask you (prophet) what they should spend (maadhaa yunfiquun).
-Say, “Whatever good you spend (maa anfaqtum min khayrin) should be for the parents, the relatives, the orphans, the needy, and the traveling alien.”
-And whatever good you do, then God is fully aware of it.
+Say, “Whatever of good you spend (maa anfaqtum min khayrin) should be for the parents, the relatives, the orphans, the needy, and the traveling alien.”
+And whatever of good you do, then God is Knower of it.

 Note: In the expression “They ask you (prophet) what they should spend” is an indication of its relation to obligatory spending specifying the recipients.

-[2:219] They ask you about intoxicants and gambling.
-Say: “In them there is great harm; even there is some benefit for the people but their harm is greater than their benefit.”
+[2:219] They ask you about the intoxicants and the gambling.
+Say: “In them there is great sin; while there is benefit for the people but their sin is greater than their benefit.”
 And they ask you what they should spend (maadhaa yunfiquun).
 Say: “The excess (al-`afwa).”
-Thus, God makes the revelations clear to you so that you may explore.
+Thus that God makes clear the revelations for you that you may explore.

 Note: The key word, “ al-`afwa” meaning ‘the excess’ in the verse is an indication of its relation to voluntary spending.

 [2:261] The example of those who spend their wealth (alladheena yunfiquuna amwaalahum) in the cause of God is like a seed that produces seven ears, in each ear of hundred seeds.
 And God gives manifold to whomever He wills, and God is Encompassing, Knowledgeable.